Tennessee Volunteers: Overview

+Sports sponsored

 Baseball

-The University of Tennessee baseball team has predominantly had a fairly successful program reaching the NCAA Tournament nine times and the NCAA College World Series four times (1951, 1995, 2001, and 2005).
-They have produced players such as Todd Helton, Joe Randa, Chris Burke, and the number one overall pick in the 2006 Major League Baseball Draft, Luke Hochevar.
+The University of Tennessee baseball team has predominantly had a fairly successful program reaching the NCAA Tournament nine times and the NCAA College World Series seven times (1951, 1995, 2001, 2005, 2021, 2023, and 2024).
+They have produced players such as Todd Helton, Joe Randa, Chris Burke, and the number one overall pick in the 2006 Major League Baseball draft, Luke Hochevar.
 In 2011 Tennessee hired Dave Serrano to replace Todd Raleigh who finished the season with a losing record including one of the worst SEC records in Tennessee history.
 Serrano, who was an assistant coach at Tennessee from 1995 to 1996, came to UT with a 289–139–1 (.675) in seven seasons as a Division I head coach.
 Serrano is also one of 11 coaches that have managed to take two different schools to the College World Series.
 Serrano officially resigned after the 2017 baseball season.
 Former Athletic director John Currie introduced Tony Vitello as the new head coach on June 7, 2017.